jamesisaac/JamesiHttpCacheBundle/Resources/doc/index.md

 This bundle makes two changes to Symfony2's default HTTP cache:

-* Allows parts of a view to be cached through ESI, even if the master responsive has a "private" Cache-Control header (Symfony2 will be default force the entire response to be public)
+* Allows parts of a view to be cached through ESI, even if the master response has a "private" Cache-Control header (Symfony2 will be default force the entire response to be public)
 * Makes it possible to use ESI within JSON responses

 ## Installation